Elasticsearch¶

 Subclasses must define the following:

-: class attribute (dict
+: attribute (dict

 )from_python(...)